-iana," as he is generally designated, is a rative of Philadelphia, and one of the bravest men and best soldiers in the army.
-He served in command of since treeps in the Florida way, and an the Louisiana troops in the Florida war, and on the formation of the volunteer division was appointed colonel of the rifles.
-In six months he was promoted to the rank of brigadier-general by brevet.
+ENERAL PERSIFER F. SMITH, "of Louisiana," as he is generally designated, is a native of Philadelphia, and one of the bravest men and best soldiers in the army.
+He served in command of the Louisiana troops in the Florida war, and on the formation of the volunteer division was appointed colonel of the rifles.
+In six months he

+We was promoted to the rank of brigadier-general by brevet.
 This was for his services at Monterey.
 He led the right wing of Worth's division at the entering of that city, and fought his way through one street while Worth was engaged in the next with the other part of his division.
 This terrible warfare is thus described by S. C. Reid, Esq., in his work on the Scouting Expeditions of McCulloch's Texas Rangers.

-"Every street was barricaded with heavy works of masonry, the walls being some three or four feet thick, with embrasures for one or more guns which raked the streets; the walls of gardens and sides of houses were all loop-holed for musketry; the tops of the houses were covered with troops, who were sheltered behind parapets, some four feet high, upon which were piled sand bags for their better protection, and from which they showered down a hurricane of balls.
+"Every street was barricaded with heavy works of masonry, the walls being some three or four feet thick, Street fight in Monterey.

+with embrasures for one or more guns which raked the streets; the walls of gardens and sides of houses were all loop-holed for musketry; the tops of the houses were covered with troops, who were sheltered behind parapets, some four feet high, upon which were piled sand bags for their better protection, and from which they showered down a hurricane of balls.